AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-02-05-4-ways-to-make-your-chord-progressions-more-interesting.md

 <hr class="major" />

 <h2>2.
 Add melody on top of your chords</h2>
 <p> Sprinkling some notes on top of your chords can add a lot of character.
+Notes beyond the 3rd and 5th of a chord can add a lot flavor to your progression and make it feel like you've already composed a little composition that only needs a little more fleshing out.
 Here are 3 variations of melodies on top of the 3-4-5-6 chord progression we have already seen earlier:</p>

 <div class="row">
 <!-- Break -->